-All social sites want more and more users and to increase how often the app or website is used, but this means they have taken measures that don’t make it easy for content to be seen from a business.
+All social sites want more and more users and to increase how often they use the app or website, but this means they have taken measures that don’t make it easy for content to be seen from a business.

 To do this, they have all made sure that your posts aren’t shown to as many people if they contain links away from the social network.